Duckierstone42/pdf-search-framework/README.md

 Define an EMAIL, WILEY_KEY, and ELSEVIER_KEY in a .env folder.
 The WILEY_KEY and ELSEVIER_KEY represent API keys from those respective publishers.

+Also, you may need to create a downloads folder before running any of the individual functions